carlosmartins23-bit/Carlosmartins23-bit/README.md

 ---

-## ðŸš€ Philosophy
+##  Philosophy

 > _"Code is not just about solving problems.
 > It's about building solutions that scale, last, and generate real value."_

 ---

-â­ If you like my work, consider starring a repository
+ If you like my work, consider starring a repository
-ðŸ¤ Always open to collaborations, partnerships, and cool ideas
+ Always open to collaborations, partnerships, and cool ideas